-In 1826, when the Legislature convened here for the first time, the following persons were living here: Wm.
-Jones, Josiah Ramsey, John C. Gordon, Daniel Colgan, James F. Roysten, James Dunnica, Hardin Casey, Robert A. Ewing, Alex.
-Gordon, John Dunnies, John Price Thomas, Reuben Garnett, Stephen C. Dorriss, James R. Pullen, Christopher Casey, Henry Buckner, Hiram H. Baber.
-David Scrivner, Samuel Harrison, George Woodward, Terry Skurlock, David Sleator, Granville P. Thomas, Azariah Kennedy, Willie Thornton, David Harman, Wm.
-Henderson, Mr. Thompson, McDaniel Dorriss, Mr. Moss, and Capt.
+In 1826, when the Legislature convened here for the first time, the following person were living here : Wm.
+Jones, Josiah Ramsey, John C. Gordon, Daniel Colgan, Jarmes F. Roysten, James Dunnica.
+Hardin Casey, Robert A. Ewing, Alex.
+Gordon, John Dunnlca, John Price Thomas, Reuben Garnett, Stephen C. Dorris, James R. Pullen, Christopher Casey, Henry Buckner, Hiram H.Baber.
+David Scrivner, Samuel Harrison, George Woodward, Terry Skurlock, David Sleator, Granville P. Thomas, Asariah Kennedy.
+Willie Thornton, David Harman.
+Wm.
+Henderson, Mr. Thompson,' McDaniel Dorriss, Mr. Moss and Capt.
 J. T. Rogers.

-In 1925, the State-house must have been nearLegislature appropriated \$18,573 to pay James Dunnica and Daniel Colgan for its erection.
-On the same day an appropriation was made to pay one of our most distinguished and estimable ladies, who, I hope, is one of my audience.
+In 1923, the State-house must have been nearly finished, for in February 8 of that year, the Legislature appropriated \$18,573 to pay James Dunnica and Daniel Colgan for its erection.
+On the name day an appropriation was made to pay one of our most distinguished and estimable ladles, who, I hope, Is one of ray audience.
 The act reads, "To Mrs. Jane Ewing, for drawing and painting a plat of the City of Jefferson, the sum of \$10.
 This product of the skill of this lady was unfortunately burned in 1837, when the Capitol was consumed.
 To her numerous descendants the preservation and possession of that map could not be purchased for many, many times the sum she received for it.

-The first session of the Legislature was held in November, 1826, in the new State-house, John Miller being then Goyernor.
+The first session of the Legislature was held in November, 1826, in the new State-house, John Miller being then Governor.
 The building was a rectangular brick structure, two stories high, without any architectural beauties.
 The Representatives occupied the lower story, the Senate the upper floor.
 A story is told of a representative who presented his credentials to the Secretary of the Senate.
-"This belongs to the Lower House," said the Clerk.
-"Where is that?" asked the gentleman.
-"Down stairs.", "Why," said the man, "I saw them fellows there, but I thought it was a dramshop."

-In November, 1837, this building which occupled the site of the present Executive Mansion was consumed by fire, and many valuable papers lost.
-The next session of the Legislature met in our Court-house.
-The Representatives occupying the present Court-room, and the Senate the second story which was at that time unobstructed by partitions.
-In 1840, the Legislature and the State officers took possession of our present Capitol.
+"This belongs to the Lower House." said the Clerk.
+"Where is that?' asked the gentleman.
+"Down stairs."
+"Why," said the man, "I saw them fellows there, but I thought it was a dramshop."
+In November.
+1837, this building which occupied the site of the present Executive Mansion was consumed by fire, and many valuable papers lost.
+The next session of the Legislature met in our Court-house, The Representative occupying the present Court-room and the Senate the second story which was at that time unobstructed by partitions.
+In 1810, the Legislature and the State officers took possession of our present Capitol.

-Jefferson City was made a city in 1839, by an act of the Legislature, and Gen. T. L. Price was its first mayor.
+Jefferson City was made a city in 1839, by an act of the Legislature, and Gen, T, L. Price was its first mayor.